Student Clerkship

 Introduction to Psychiatry Clerkship

-In order to make this a beneficial learning experience, this syllabus has been prepared outlining the clerkship learning objectives, course material, evaluations and grading procedures, special duties and performance criteria.
+In order to make this a beneficial learning experience, this syllabus has been prepared outlining the clerkship learning objectives, course material, evaluations, required clerkship assignments, grading procedures, special duties and performance criteria.

 are responsible for checking email on a daily basis.